nicolas-ivanov/Seq2Seq_Upgrade_TensorFlow/README.md

 seq2seq_model = sse.embedding_attention_seq2seq(....,temperature_decode = True, temperature = 1.0)
 ```

 **Note**: Right now, you have to recompile the model each time you want to test a different temperature.
-If there's time,
-I will investigate the ability to implement multiple temperatures without re-compiling.
+If there's time, I will investigate the ability to implement multiple temperatures without re-compiling.

-##Orthgonal, Identity, and Uniform Initialization of Weights
+##Orthogonal, Identity, and Uniform Initialization of Weights
 ####Under Testing

 Allows one to initialize your weights for each layer.
 To use: